2020sl/2020sl.github.io/README.md

 On this page, you will find my **professional web page**.
 Please, keep in mind that it is under construction.
-I apology for any inconveniences it may cause you.
+I apologise for any inconveniences it may cause you.

 Also, I included the *Contact form* on this page just to add more elements to it (and to practice with an element I had never worked before), but I did not include the PHP script.
 Thus, the form does not work.